Plastic Injection Molding: How It Works

 At Richfields Corporation Limited, you are guaranteed that you would be able to receive top of the line and high quality products, as the company ensure that their manufacturing facilities would be able to deliver.

 What is Richfields?

 Richfields Corporation Limited is a company that was founded in 2001.
-The company was organized by multiple investment groups from Hong Kong and the Philippines.
+The company was organized by multiple investment groups from Hong Kong.
 Along with multiple investors, the company also had the support and skill from some of the most experienced plastic manufacturing personnel from China.
 The company has its offices from Hong Kong and is held by a private investment group based in Manila.

 The company began producing its first plastic injection molds in 2004, and distributed it to various international clienteles.
 The company produces over 300 different kinds of molds per year for both export and use within China.

 Richfields Corporation Limited is a company known for its excellent customer service and our ability to be able to provide you quality products and deliver it on time.
 Since the manufacturing facilities are within China, this allows the company to offer competitive prices that match up with some of the world’s best.
 The diverse product variety also allows the company to cater to various international clients and customers.
 Due to its multinational nature, the company is able to establish good communications with our clienteles, which allows our network to keep growing as the years go by.